mysociety/fixmystreet/running/admin_manual.md

   </p>
 </div>

 ## How the site may be abused

-The nature of any website that accepts input from the public is that it can be subjected to abuse.
-Our experience from the UK FixMyStreet site is that this is very rare.
-The following section discusses some things you should be aware of should the problem arise in your installation.
+Any website that accepts input from the public can attract abuse - but our experience from the UK FixMyStreet site is that it's rare.
+The following section discusses some issues you should be aware of.

 ### Obscene, rude or illegal material

-You may occasionally get people who misuse the site by posting rude, defamatory or vexatious material.
-Here's our official response from the UK FixMyStreet site:
+People may occasionally post rude, defamatory or vexatious material.
+Here's our official policy from the UK FixMyStreet site:

 <div class="correspondence">
   FixMyStreet does not moderate reports before they appear on the site, and we are not responsible for the content or accuracy of material submitted by our users.
 We will remove any problem report containing inappropriate details upon being informed, a process known as reactive moderation.
-Many sites utilise this process, for example some of the BBC community areas as explained here:
+Many sites utilise this process, for example the BBC, as explained here:
   <a href="http://news.bbc.co.uk/1/hi/help/4180404.stm">http://news.bbc.co.uk/1/hi/help/4180404.stm</a>.
 </div>

+If a user gets in touch to complain about a report, it is sometimes because they are offended or distressed by the content.
+Sometimes a report will contain their name and address, and may be a top result when they search for themselves on Google.

+Understandably, they may be upset or angry.
+Once you have made any necessary modifications to the report - or removed it completely - you should reply politely and calmly.
+Tell the user what action you have taken, and let them know about the site policy.

-That lets people know from the first instance that the views found on FixMyStreet are not the view of mySociety.
+It is important to make it clear that the views our users post on FixMyStreet are not the views of mySociety.

 We don't perform proactive moderation (that is, checking everything *before* publishing it on the site) for two reasons.

-First, for the quantity of traffic we handle, this would be impracticable.
+First, for the quantity of traffic we handle, it would be impractical.
 Second, doing so would make us liable for the content under UK law.
-You will need to check what the laws are like in your country and how to deal with issues such as these.
+You will need to check what the law is in your country, and how best to deal with issues such as these.

 The FixMyStreet code *does* support moderation-before-publication, although this is currently only enabled in the Zurich cobrand.

 ### Spam reports

+Many sites which publish user-generated content suffer from spam - that is, automated bots posting messages.

 On the UK FixMyStreet site, we do not receive many spam reports.
-By this we mean that there are no automated bots posting messages on the site.
-Currently this is largely prevented by the need to confirm reports by clicking on the emailed confirmation link.
-However, this is not to say that this will never happen and you will need to be aware of this possibility.
-If you do start to suffer from such behaviour, please do share your experience with mySociety and the community, because it's likely that solutions and responses to the problem will be useful to everyone.
+Currently it is almost entirely prevented by the confirmation link process.

+However, we cannot say that this will always be true, and you will need to be aware of this possibility.

+If your site does start to suffer from spam, please share your experience with mySociety and the community, because it's likely that solutions and responses to the problem will be useful to everyone.

 ### Silly or time-wasting reports

-Occasionally a user will use a site to report a nonsensical report, and share the subsequent link, just for amusement.
-Although such things generally seem harmless, remember that the link will probably be shared (in the UK, we've had one memorable case where the report was publicised on the BBC) and ultimately you need to decide if the potential publicity the site may be getting is being undermined by the suggestion that it allows silly or unhelpful reporting.
+Occasionally a user will post a nonsensical report, just for amusement.

+Although such things generally seem harmless, remember that, in the age of social media, a link to amusing content can spread fast.

+In the UK, we've had one memorable case where the comedy report was publicised in many media, and was eventually reported on the BBC website.

-Remember that these reports do get sent through to the bodies responsible, and FixMyStreet's role as a credible source of reports may be undermined if this happens too often.
+You may be thinking that it's great publicity for your site, but remember that these reports do get sent through to the bodies responsible.
+FixMyStreet's role as a credible source of reports may be undermined if this happens too often.

+Also, unfortunately, once one silly report has been made, it often gives other users the idea to do the same.

 Consequently, on the UK FixMyStreet site we have a policy of hiding such reports as soon as we are aware of them, to prevent other users being